 Hey ACMers!
-I’m currently a junior studying Computer Science from San Jose.
+I'm currently a senior studying Computer Science from San Jose.
 In general, I like to do cool things with good people!
-This can range from learning more about IoT through research with my peers, to crafting a music box at the SCU Maker Space with my friends.
-Overall, I’m excited to further explore and build upon my passions with you all, so feel free to come up to me or contact me about anything and everything!
+This can range from learning more about IoT or analyzing ethical issues in tech with my peers, to crafting something at the SCU Maker Space or baking cream puffs with my friends.
+Overall, I'm super excited to serve as your Hackathon Coordinator this year(you all should go to H4H!!) and to further explore and build upon my passions with you all!
+Feel free to contact me about anything and everything!

 Hey ACMers, I’m Kade.
 This year I will be a Junior Computer Science and Engineering major with a minor in Mathematics.
 My main passion is cybersecurity, but I also like messing around with servers, databases, and low-level computing.
 I had a lot of fun this last summer reverse engineering and categorizing malware at Proofpoint.
 Outside of the computer lab, you can usually find me playing pickup soccer around campus or hanging out on the first floor of Swig (where I am a CF!).
 If you ever want to talk about cybersecurity or other developments in the industry, don't hesitate to hit me up on the ACM Slack channel or talk to me in person at our meetings!